IngridAtMicrosoft/DocsContent/singlesource/failover/failover-overview.md

 This is the Failover and Clustering overview page.

-This is content that is supposed to show up for every version
+This is content that is supposed to show up for every version.

 ::: moniker range="windows-server-2022"